 I believe this sexual brokenness is really just a symptom of a relational disorder that has nearly paralyzed our culture.
 But it doesn’t have to be this way for you.
 Or those you know and love.
 Indeed…

-It is stories like the Kavanaugh accusations which fuel my passion to empower high school and college students to understand how to thrive in relationships.
+It is stories like the Kavanaugh accusations which fuel my passion to empower students and young adults to understand how to thrive in relationships.
 And then to do it!
 For their own good and the good of all who know them!